Quantum logic under semi-classical limit: information loss: Discussion

 However, our approach differs from the Kolmogorov's one.
 Dequantization of elementary QL operations allows to estimate the corresponding entropy for any logical expression.
 It gives the amount of information loss during the \emph{reduction} of quantum algorithm to the classical one.
 It has much in common with (but can not be interpreted as comparison of) the corresponding Kolmogorov complexities for the quantum and classical algorithms solving \emph{the same} problem.
-The number of elementary operations does not change under dequantization.
+The number of elementary operations does not change when in the semiclassical limit.
 The similarity origins from the re-estimation of quantum gates in terms of classical ones.
 But, after the dequantization algorithm may solve another problem (like FFT$_\mathrm{Q}$), thus pointing out the differences with the Kolmogorov approach.

-As the illustration of this statement one can use the classical discrete fast Fourier transform (FFT).
+We illustrate this statement with the help of the classical discrete fast Fourier transform (FFT).
 As it is known, FFT$_\mathrm{Q}$ is a polynomial time algorithm.
 It needs $\mathcal{O}\left(N^2+N\right)$ operations, while FFT needs $\mathcal{O}\left(N2^N\right)$.
-According to Section \ref{sec:ex}, the number of elementary operations during dequantization remains the same, i.e. polynomial.
+According to \eref{sec:ex}, the number of elementary operations during dequantization remains the same, i.e. polynomial.
 However, some amount of information is lost, and this amount can be estimated.
 We suggest that the only explanation for this is the algorithm changeover.
-In particular FFT$_\mathrm{Q}$ transforms into the Legendre transform (but not into FFT), as it was shown in \cite{id_repr}; for some more information one can see \cite{id_cplx}.
+In particular FFT$_\mathrm{Q}$ transforms into the Legendre transform (but not into FFT) \cite{id_repr}; for some more information see \cite{id_cplx}.

-Such algorithm simplification after dequantization is explained by the fact that QL algebra can be split up on some Boolean subalgebras, each of which is similar to the CL algebra, see \cite{ql_context}.
-But statements from different QL subalgebras do not commute, thus providing the largest DIL possible.
+Such algorithm simplification after dequantization is explained by the fact that QL algebra can be split up on some Boolean subalgebras, each of which is similar to the CL algebra \cite{ql_context}.
+But statements from different QL subalgebras do not commute, thus providing the largest IL possible.